broccoli0616/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others

+**Consultation terms**
+* **Ongoing**: A consultation is ongoing if it has a start time before the current time and a end time after the current time.

+  (E.g. if the current time is `20251010 1700`, a consultation from `20251010 1600` to `20251010 1800` is ongoing.)
+* **Over**: A consultation is over if its end time is before the current time.

+  (E.g. if the current time is `20251010 1700`, a consultation from `20251010 1400` to `20251010 1600` is over.)
+* **Overlap**: A consultation overlaps with another consultation if its start time is before the other consultation's end time and its end time is after the other consultation's start time.

+  (E.g. a consultation from `20251010 1400` to `20251010 1600` overlaps with a consultation from `20251010 1559` to `20251010 1759` but does not overlap with a consultation from `20251010 1600` to `20251010 1800`.)

 --------------------------------------------------------------------------------------------------------------------